Randwick Presbyterian Church: The construction of the church

 The building contract was awarded to the prominent Sydney builder and resident of Randwick, Mr George Gale, who had been responsible for building many projects including works for the noted Melbourne architect, William Pitt, who designed the Princess Theatre and the Rialto Buildings amongst many during Melbourne's building boom.

 The foundation stone for the church was laid by the Hon.
 Henry Clarke MP, on 9 March 1889, and the official opening took place on 16 March 1890.
-Sulman was in the congregation for the service delivered by the Rev Dr Frackleton and the address given by Rev Dr Steel.
+Sulman was in the congregation for the service delivered by the Rev. Dr Frackleton and the address given by Rev. Dr Steel.

-It was reported that the interior fittings and furniture were provided by Messrs Eaton Brothers and that the total cost of the project was 5,790 Pounds.
+It was reported that the interior fittings and furniture were provided by Messrs Eaton Brothers and that the total cost of the project was A£5,790.
 This amount exceeded the available funds available such that the church had to borrow £2,000 to cover the debts.